 The PRC Copyright Law, which was last amended on November 11, 2020 and took effect on June 1, 2021, provides that Chinese citizens, legal persons, or other organizations will own the copyright in their copyrightable works, including works of literature, art, natural science, social science, engineering technology, and computer software, regardless of whether published or not.
 Copyright owners enjoy certain legal rights, including the right of publication, the right of authorship, and the right of reproduction.
 The Copyright Law extends copyright protection to internet activities, products disseminated over the internet, and software products.
 In addition, the Copyright Law provides for a voluntary registration system administered by the China Copyright Protection Center.
-According to the Copyright Law, a copyright infringer will be subject to various civil liabilities, which include ceasing infringement activities, apologizing to the copyright owner.
+According to the Copyright Law, a copyright infringer will be subject to various civil liabilities, which include ceasing infringement activities, apologizing to the copyright owner, and compensating for the loss of the copyright owner.
 Copyright infringers may also be subject to fines and administrative or criminal liabilities in severe situations.